 - BR-13) The project proponent would designate a Field Contact Representative (FCR) once ground clearing is completed and the desert tortoise fences are installed.
 The FCR would be responsible for overseeing compliance with biological resources CMs, and any other required terms and conditions resulting from consultation between the USMC and USFWS.
 The FCR would be on-site during all grading activities.
 The FCR would have a copy of all CMs during grading activities.
 The FCR may be a crew chief, field supervisor, project manager, or a contracted biologist.
 The FCR would have the authority to halt grading, operation, or maintenance activities that are in violation of these requirements.
 A representative from MCAS Yuma Range Management Department would make bi-weekly visits to ensure compliance. - BR-14) Roads would conform to the natural contour of the land as much as possible to minimize grading and would avoid existing perennial plants as much as possible. - BR-15) Vehicles traveling along access roads, or any road within critical habitat, shall not exceed 20 miles per hour.
 All roads entering critical habitat would be posted with speed limits of 20 miles per hour.
 To the extent practicable, vehicles would remain on established roads except as required for specific training activities.
-Vehicles used during specified training activities would stay within the confines of road boundaries until the destination is reached. - BR-16) After ground-disturbing activities are completed, operations would be directed by the 1996 BO (USFWS 1996) and the BO amendment specific to the Proposed Action (Appendix A), with the exception that off-road driving (which is prohibited by the 1996 BO) would be allowed. - BR-17) All personnel operating vehicles within suitable tortoise habitat on the CMAGR would inspect underneath their parked vehicle before moving it.
+Vehicles used during specified training activities would stay within the confines of road boundaries until the destination is reached. - BR-16) After ground-disturbing activities are completed, operations would be directed by the 1996 BO (USFWS 1996), and/or the anticipated amendment to the 1996 BO, or new and subsequent BOs tiered to the original, including the BO that would be issued for the Proposed Action, with the exception that off-road driving (which is prohibited by the 1996 BO) would be allowed. - BR-17) All personnel operating vehicles within suitable tortoise habitat on the CMAGR would inspect underneath their parked vehicle before moving it.
 If a desert tortoise is found beneath a vehicle, the Tortoise Management Representative or qualified appointee(s) would be contacted, and the vehicle would not be moved until the Tortoise Management Representative removes it from harm's way or the tortoise leaves on its own accord. - BR-18) No pets would be permitted at any time within the action area.
 Military working dogs are permitted, but only under the control of their handler. - BR-19) All personnel that enter the action area would be required to remove all food stuffs, trash, or other waste that may attract common ravens (Corvus corax; hereafter raven) and other desert tortoise predators, in accordance with existing regulations for the CMAGR.
 Any temporary trash receptacles would be equipped with latching/locking lids.
 The Tortoise Management Representative would be responsible for ensuring that trash is removed regularly from the action area and that the trash containers are kept securely closed when not in use.
 MCAS Yuma would employ the following measures to further discourage raven settlement: - a.
 Abandoned vehicles found on the CMAGR would be inventoried and steps would be taken to remove them.